 - How about you repair it?
 Check the manual for an easy-fixing guide.
 You can also refer to online hacks and Do-It-Yourself help for possible solutions.

 - Visit your local repair shop and seek assistance

 - Visit your Fitbit shop with the warranty certificate and request for after-sales services (This will only serve if your issue arises within the one-year warranty period).

 - Reach out to Fitbit stores with discount offers on new Fitbit trackers

 If you take care when using your device, you will not end up with a broken Fitness tracker.
 A simple tip like cleaning your tracker with a microfiber cloth is all you need.

-The info we have shared above will apply even on future Fitbits, so don’t hesitate to come back to this post whenever you want to remind yourself on how to recycle a Fitness Tracker.
+The info we have shared above will apply even on future Fitbit, so don’t hesitate to come back to this post whenever you want to remind yourself how to recycle a Fitness Tracker.
 Happy recycling!